LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 2. `fhir-persistence-schema`
 3. `fhir-persistence-jdbc`

 The `fhir-database-utils` module provides generic utilities for defining a PhysicalDataModel and applying it to a target database via the IDatabaseAdapter and IVersionHistoryService interfaces.
-Check out the `com.ibm.fhir.database.utils.postgres` and `com.ibm.fhir.database.utils.derby` packages to understand how you might extend the framework with support for a new database type.
+Check out the `org.linuxforhealth.fhir.database.utils.postgres` and `org.linuxforhealth.fhir.database.utils.derby` packages to understand how you might extend the framework with support for a new database type.

 The `fhir-persistence-schema` module is used to programmatically construct DDL statements and execute them against a target database.
 This module uses the generic utilities in `fhir-database-utils` to deploy both an admin schema (used for tenant provisioning and schema versioning) and an application schema for the FHIR data.